Rational Neural Networks have Expressivity Advantages: Introduction

 \subsection{Contributions.}

-The main contributions of this paper are: \begin{itemize} \item We prove size bounds for simulating between activation families: rational networks approximate GELU, Swish, and SiLU with size $\mathcal{O}\bigl(\log^3\!\log(1/\varepsilon)\bigr)$ and an $\Omega(\log\log(1/\varepsilon))$ lower bound, while approximating rational functions by bounded-parameter smooth-activation networks from the same family requires $\Omega(\log(1/\varepsilon))$ size in the worst case. \item For any function with a large curvature, e.g., $|x|$, ${\rm ReLU}$, and $\sqrt{x}$ (on $[0,1]$), we prove that rational neural networks are more expressive than smooth-activation networks. \item We extend these approximation results to gated activations and transformer-style architectures. \item We provide constructive proofs based on classical rational approximation theory, including Zolotarev functions, an arithmetic-geometric mean-based method to demonstrate the expressivity advantage of rational neural network. \item We show that standard normalization layers can be hurtful for adaptive rational activations. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item {We prove size bounds between activation families: rational networks approximate GELU, Swish, and SiLU with size $\mathcal{O}\bigl(\log^3\!\log(1/\varepsilon)\bigr)$ and an $\Omega(\log\log(1/\varepsilon))$ lower bound, while approximating worst-case rational targets by bounded-parameter smooth-activation networks from the same family requires $\Omega(\log(1/\varepsilon))$ size.} \item For any function with a large curvature, e.g., $|x|$, ${\rm ReLU}$, and $\sqrt{x}$ (on $[0,1]$), we prove that rational neural networks are more expressive than smooth-activation networks. \item We extend these approximation results to gated activations and transformer-style architectures. \item We provide constructive proofs based on classical rational approximation theory, including Zolotarev functions and an arithmetic-geometric-mean construction that demonstrates the expressivity advantage of rational neural networks. \item We show that standard normalization layers can be hurtful for adaptive rational activations. \end{itemize}

 Our results suggest that rational activations could form a mathematically natural and computationally efficient foundation for deep learning architectures.